SOUTH FLORIDA BASEBALL CARDS PHOTOS

 Legendary collections were formed in South Florida during the 1970s boom in baseball card collecting.
 Young collectors in Miami, Fort Lauderdale and West Palm Beach amassed collections due to the proximity to spring camp sites and games.
 They were able to snag autographs on the ballpark concourses from their favorite players as the hobby started to gain more mainstream traction.
 Many who formed massive collections during this era have kept them intact to this day as prized pieces of South Florida sports memorabilia.

-Read also: FAMOUS BASEBALL CARDS PRICES
+Read also: CARD TARGET BASEBALL CARDS

 Into the 1980s and 1990s, manufacturing technology advanced and companies produced baseball cards with higher quality spring training photos from Florida.
 Panoramic images became commonplace, as did card issues solely dedicated to highlighting spring performances.
 Donruss had regional subsets picturing the Montreal Expos at Miami Stadium one year.
 Fleer captured the New York Mets deep in spring drills at Municipal Stadium in West Palm Beach in another famous set.
 This time period represented the peak as fourteen clubs still trained in the Sunshine State each March.